William Vahey: Lawsuit

 On June 22, 2014, The Observer reported that the parents of about 60 children believed to have been abused by Vahey while he taught at Southbank had sued the school.
 The parents will be advised by lawyers from London-based firm Edwin Coe LLP.
 It was also reported that Chris Woodhead, the founder of Southbank's parent company, Cognita, intended to commission a barrister to determine how Vahey was allowed to work at the school, which has said that they made checks dating back 17 years on Vahey's background.

 Efforts to seek compensation

 On June 14, 2016, it was reported that families of more than a dozen current and former Southbank pupils (all of whom attended the school while Vahey taught there) were attempting to negotiate a financial settlement of as much as £1.5 million with the school.
 A lawyer representing the families told the Guardian that if these negotiations failed, they might take legal action against the school.

 Suicide

 Vahey's first attempt at suicide occurred in Nicaragua immediately after a school maid stole his flash drive.
 Emergency officials initially declared him dead with high levels of toxins in his blood.
 However, he was eventually revived and survived the attempt.

-On March 21, 2014, he succeeded in committing suicide in Luverne, Minnesota, by stabbing himself in the chest.
+On March 21, 2014, he committed suicide in Luverne, Minnesota, by stabbing himself in the chest.
 Vahey was 64 years old.
 He was married and had two adult children.